I want you to think about the last stock you purchased.

 Now think about why you chose to buy stock in that company.

-Certainly, you did your due diligence.
-You know the revenues, profits and expenses, and of course its five major competitors and main suppliers.
-You wouldn’t dare buy a stock just by looking at the chart.
+Did you do your due diligence?
+Did you know the revenues, profits and expenses?
+Did you know the company’s five major competitors and main suppliers?
+You wouldn’t dare buy a stock just by looking at the chart, right?

 Knowing everything you can about a company and making money are two different things.
 And confusing the two is where most investors, individual and professional alike, are led astray.